 Steve left his post-high school science degree to pursue work with at-risk teenagers.
 His varying interests encompass studies in science, maths, computer science, theology, psychology, and sociology.
 He is a qualified Christian youth and community worker, workplace trainer, fundraiser, and non-profit manager.

 Not a Biblical scholar, although having some years of theological training, Steve has an ernest desire to practice empathic exegesis: to enter into the world of those who lived out the Biblical accounts.

-I’m not a Biblical scholar by any means – but I love my Bible and know it well.
-I’ve had to work out how to care for people – some more broken than others – in ways that are true to God’s character.
-Needless to say, I’ve had wins and losses along the way.
+Over many years, Steve’s work has required learning to care for people – some more broken than others – in ways that are true to God’s character.
+Needless to say, he’s had wins and losses along the way.

 I believe God talks to us in the deepest part of who we are, and that our deepest part is where we know him.
+That part of us is deeply connected to the image of God in us.
 I believe it is entirely possible to just listen someone into faith, although talking can help too sometimes.

 And I think part of why we are here is to know that part of ourselves, to learn to trust it, and to hear God’s gentle whisper.”